amithrajravi/sample-docs/README.md

 - Collaborate with DevOps teams to align docs with real workflows

 ### 🔧 **Development & Testing**
-- Comfortable with Python, Java, and JavaScript for examples and scripts
+- Comfortable with Python,and Java for examples and scripts
 - Use Postman and curl to test APIs before documenting
 - Keep examples realistic and easy to follow for developers
 - Validate steps end-to-end so readers can reproduce results confidently